EricBoersma/ericboersma.github.io/_posts/2020-01-15-memory-leaks.md

 ---
 layout: post
-title: Memory Leaks: How to find, eliminate, and avoid
+title: Memory Leaks - How to find, eliminate, and avoid
 ---

 Memory leaks are one of the most common pain points which degrade software user experience.